Mark E. Lewis (engineer): Career

 After his PhD, Lewis spent a year at the University of British Columbia as a postdoctoral fellow.

-In 1999, he joined the faculty at the University of Michigan in Ann Arbor as Assistant Professor of Industrial and Operations Engineering.
+In 1999, he joined the faculty at the University of Michigan in Ann Arbor as assistant professor of Industrial and Operations Engineering.

-Lewis became Associate Professor at the Operations Research and Information Engineering department at Cornell University in 2005 and was promoted to Full Professor in 2011.
+Lewis became associate professor at the Operations Research and Information Engineering department at Cornell University in 2005 and was promoted to Full Professor in 2011.

 Lewis founded the Institute for Operations Research and the Management Sciences (INFORMS) Minority Issues Forum in 2001 and served as its first president.

 In 2009, Lewis co-chaired the 15th INFORMS Applied Probability Conference at Cornell University in Ithaca, NY.

 Lewis acted as chair of the Applied Probability Society from 2012 to 2014.

+In 2024, Lewis was elected to be the 2025 INFORMS President-elect and subsequently the 2026 President of INFORMS.

 Lewis was Associate Dean for Diversity and Faculty Development for Cornell University's College of Engineering from 2015 to 2020.
 In this role, he acted as task force chair of the Faculty Diversity Committee, which was convened in 2017.

 Lewis served as principal investigator on the Cornell University Engineering Success Program to increase the participation of underrepresented minority and first-generation college students.